kubernetes/enhancements/keps/sig-node/6247-kubelet-watchdog-diagnostics/README.md

 This would provide operator control, but it would add kubelet configuration API surface and significantly increase review scope.
 The initial proposal keeps timeouts internal and derived from the existing watchdog interval.

+### Only wrap `SdNotify()` outside the source library

+A kubelet-local wrapper around `SdNotify()` would minimize changes to dependencies, but it may leave blocked notification calls running until the underlying operation returns.
+During implementation, kubelet should evaluate whether the notification source library can support cancellation directly.
+A small context-aware library change may be preferable if it avoids lingering blocked notification operations without expanding this KEP into a broad library redesign.

 ### Add metrics or events